flowchain/flowchain-ledger/README.md

  * Ontology: blockchain, IoT, WoT, p2p and IoT hub/gateway.
  * Architecture: REST, RPC

+## Bibliography

+[1] Chen, J. (2017).
+Flowchain: A Distributed Ledger Designed for Peer-to-Peer IoT Networks and Real-time Data Transactions.
+In: 2nd International Workshop on Linked Data and Distributed Ledgers.
+Portoroz.

 ## License

 Copyright (C) 2016-present Jollen.
 The source code is licensed under the MIT license found in the [LICENSE](LICENSE) file.